ja88a/account-updates-ingestion/README.md

-# Ingestion and Handling of live on-chain events
+# Ingestion and Handling of on-chain Account Update events

 ## Description

-Purpose: Simulation of the casting, ingestion & handling of accounts' update events issued from a blockchain.
+Purpose: Simulation of the casting, ingestion & handling of accounts' update events issued by a blockchain logging events.

 Solana account updates are considered, being streamed continuously in a real time system.
 In the context of this project, the casting of logged account updates is emulated: a static JSON file is loaded (made of +100 entries) and their casting is made sequentially, based on random time intervals.

 This project demonstrates possible techniques for ingesting data & handling their further processing.
-Moreover it emphasizes on good software development practices, in terms of tooling, architecture and functionnal design to address a production-ready service.
+Moreover it emphasizes on good software development practices, in terms of tooling, architecture and functionnal design to implement a production-ready app server.

 ## Tech requirements